takezoe/resty/README.md

 {"message": "Hello resty!" }
 ```

+## Swagger integration

 Resty provides Swagger integration in default.
 Swagger JSON is provided at `http://localhost:8080/swagger.json` and also Swagger UI is available at `http://localhost:8080/swagger-ui/`.

+## Hystrix integration

+Resty also provides Hystrix integration in default.
+Hystrix stream endpoint is available at `http://localhost:8080/hystrix.stream`.
+Register this endpoint to the Hystrix dashboard.